GeertGiebens/LocoNet-12F683/README.md

 OPC_SW_REQ :OPCODE: REQ SWITCH function: 0xB0,SW1,SW2,CHK
 - SW1 =0,A6,A5,A4- A3,A2,A1,A0
 - SW2 =0,0,DIR,ON- A10,A9,A8,A7
-- where ON='1'  for Output ON, ='0' FOR output OFF
+- where ON='1'  for Output ON, ='0' FOR output OFF.
-- where DIR='1' for Closed,/GREEN, ='0' for Thrown/RED
+- where DIR='1' for Closed,/GREEN, ='0' for Thrown/RED.

  Device outputs OUT1, OUT2 and OUT3:

 - SW2: DIR='1' AND ON='1' --> OUT1= GND